-What Are Front Wheel Bearings?
+What Are Car Front Wheel Bearings?

 A front wheel bearing is a set of steel balls held together in a metal ring, called a race.
 At the center of the wheels, there is a hollow piece of metal, called a hub.
 The wheel bearings fit tightly inside this hub, and ride on a metal axle shaft, helping reduce friction when the wheel spins.

-Types Of Front Wheel Bearings
+What Are The Types Of Car Front Wheel Bearings?

 - Roller Bearings - Roller bearings are also commonly used wheel bearings; however, they do not have the versatility of ball bearings.
 They handle the radial load well but do not hold up under thrust.
 This makes them virtually unusable in wheels that have to corner with even moderate amounts of speed.